A NSW Government website

 • configuration of charger installation or location within the carpark included in an application

-The variation request may result in a co-funding adjustment that is equal or lower than the original approved co-funding amount.
-The office cannot retrospectively increase grant funding as a result of a variation request and any variations that result in greater project costs must be borne by the applicant.
+The variation request may result in an adjustment to your grant funding equal to or lower than the original approved co-funding amount.
+The Department cannot retrospectively increase funding amounts because of a variation request, any variations that result in greater project costs must be covered by the applicant.

-Failure to advise the EV destination charging team of variations may result in delays with receiving grant payments.
+Failure to advise the EV destination charging team of variations may result in delays in receiving grant payments.

 My grant application was approved.
 What happens if I miss the due date for returning my signed letter of offer?

-An applicant should email their signed letter of offer that was sent after being approved, as soon as possible after the deadline has been missed.
-An applicant’s payment request form will not be assessed without this signed letter and may cause delays in receiving your co-funding.
+Applicants should email their signed letter of offer as soon as possible after the deadline has been missed.
+Without the signed letter, an applicant’s payment request form will not be assessed and may cause delays in receiving grant payment.

 How long do I have to install the EV chargers and software in my approved grant application?

-Once an applicant receives a letter from the NSW Government confirming their application was successful, they will have 5-months to complete their EV charger and software installation before they need to submit their grant payment request form.
+Once an applicant receives a letter of offer confirming their application was successful, they will have 5 months to complete their EV charger and software installation before they need to submit their Grant Payment Request form.

 Can I apply for an extension if I missed my installation due date?

-An applicant who cannot complete their eligible EV charger installation by the agreed due date, outlined in their approval notification, is required to seek a written extension request from the Department’s consideration.
+An applicant who cannot complete their eligible EV charger installation by the agreed date, outlined in their letter of offer, is required to submit a written extension request to the Department to [email protected].

-Refer to the terms and conditions on page 39 of the round 2 funding guidelines (PDF, 10.2 MB) for information on extension requests.
+Please refer to the terms and conditions on page 39 of the round 2 funding guidelines for information on extension requests.

 My application was approved, but I no longer wish to proceed with the grant, can I withdraw my application?

-Applicants may request that their application is withdrawn, and/or advise that they no longer wish to proceed with receiving their approved grant funding, by contacting the program team at [email protected].
+Applicants can withdraw their application and/or advise that they no longer wish to receive their approved funding, by contacting us at [email protected]

 How do I receive grant funding if I’ve been approved under round 2?

-Following installation of your EV charger and software (if applicable), applicants are required to return to the grant platform to complete a grant payment request form to demonstrate that all requirements from the funding guidelines have been met.
-See page 33 of the funding guidelines for the list of requirements that must be met to receive funding prior to submitting your payment request form on the EV destination charging grants website.
+Following installation of your EV charger and software (if applicable), applicants are required to complete a grant payment request form to demonstrate that all requirements from the funding guidelines have been met.
+See page 33 of the round 2 funding guidelines for the list of requirements that must be met to receive funding prior to submitting your payment request form on the EV destination charging grants website

-An applicant can begin filling out the payment request form from the time they receive their successful notification letters.
-However, an applicant should not submit their payment request prior to their EV charger installation being completed and they are satisfied that all grant requirements have been met.
+An applicant can begin filling out the grant payment request form from the time they receive their letter of offer.
+However, an applicant should not submit their payment request before their EV charger installation is completed and they are satisfied that all grant requirements have been met.

 After submitting the payment request form, how long before I receive an outcome for payment?